VanderPloegR1/companion/Module-Development.md

 Now you can act depending on the action and the options.
 Many modules use a simple switch statement with one case for each action.
 Another method is to use the action-ID itself.
 Let's assume you just want to send a string with each action, then you can use that string as the action-ID and use it like sendmystring(action.action);
 If you are working with options, especially textinput, you should validate the inputs or make the code as failsafe as possible.

+## Testing

+In any case your module should be tested throughout at different stages of its life.
+Off course you should use a linting tool which most code editors and IDEs offer.
+You should check the compatibility to the Companion core, especially to different versions of the configuration file.
+Some users may not have used Companion in a long time and their configuration file might look different then what you expect.
+And last but not least you should check **all** your actions with **all** the options and feedbacks and whatever with the real device.
+Most bugs we find are typos, which would have easily been detected be complete testing.
+Also please don't rely on simulations, often the real device reacts different than the simulator.

 ... work in progress ...

 Questions?
 SLACK! :)